crushd/project-one/READMEEEEEE.md

-his is a branch from the master, with a pseudocode file
+This is a branch from the master, with a pseudocode file

 in pseudo.js , on the main folder page, there are comments written out to expalin what is happening on the backend